Services · Core

 Extended Phase 1 walkover

-A qualified ecologist visits the site to classify habitats, map features, record field signs and assess the potential for protected species.
-Buildings, trees and waterbodies are individually assessed.
+A qualified ecologist undertakes a site survey to classify habitats, map ecological features and assess potential for protected species.
+Buildings, trees and waterbodies are individually evaluated.

 3. 03